raizen74/aws-sysops/README.md

 Stack outputs are displayed on screen when stack is runned from AWS CLI

+The `ROLLBACK_COMPLETE` status indicates the successful removal of one or more stacks after a failed stack creation or after an explicitly canceled stack creation.
+Any resources that were created during the create stack action are deleted.

+This status exists only after a failed stack creation.
+It signifies that all operations from the partially created stack have been appropriately cleaned up.
+When in this state, only a delete operation can be performed.

 **STACK SETS**
 Stack sets can be created using either **self-managed permissions** or **service-managed permissions**.
 With service-managed permissions, you can deploy stack instances to accounts managed by AWS Organizations.
 Using this permissions model, you don't have to create the necessary IAM roles; StackSets creates the IAM roles on your behalf.
 - You must set up a trust relationship between the administrator (An administrator account is the AWS account in which you create stack sets) and target accounts before creating stacks in target accounts